↑

 I’ve always been WAY into fudge.
 I’m completely convinced that it’s decadence should be enjoyed year-round – not just during the holidays.
 Of course, that being said, I kinda go wild with it during baking season and enjoy handing it around to friends and family like it’s candy.
 Cause it is.
 And everybody could use a little more fudge in their life, amiright?

-I made this pumpkin fudge extra special by adding a graham cracker crust (cause my girl Dorothy knows crust makes everything better) and a white chocolate drizzle to make you feel special.
-And anyone that eats it 🙂
+I made this pumpkin fudge extra delicious by adding a graham cracker crust and a white chocolate drizzle to take it over the top.

 Chocolate drizzles make everything better somehow.
 I don’t know why but that’s just a fact of life and we need to accept it.